Rooted in the San Francisco Bay Area. Guided by Black storytelling. Built for community and literary equity.

 African Crown Publishing exists to build a publishing home where Black stories are protected, resourced, and allowed to grow across generations.

-African Crown Publishing serves Black, African American, and diasporic writers, readers, and young people whose stories are too often shaped—or silenced—by systems not built with them in mind.
+African Crown Publishing serves Black, African American, and diasporic writers, readers, educators, and young people whose stories are too often shaped—or silenced—by systems not built with them in mind.

 Our work also embraces the full range of Bay Area storytelling.
 We accept and support stories across cultures, identities, and lived experiences, recognizing the Bay Area as a place shaped by migration, resistance, creativity, and layered histories.
 What matters most is integrity, craft, and respect for the communities a story emerges from.